2026 World Aerobatic Championship Coming to Iowa

 Key Takeaways:

-• Mason City was chosen due to its excellent airport facilities, strong community support, and central location, with the FAI-sanctioned competition benefiting from extensive volunteer and community contributions.
+• Mason City was chosen for its outstanding airport facilities, strong community support, and central location, with the event relying on extensive contributions from volunteers and the broader aviation community.

 See a mistake?
 Contact us.